 Never before in the history of the United States had a large-scale terrorist attack occurred on American soil until September 11, 2001, also known as 9/11.
-Nearly 3,000 people lost their lives that day as a result of three suicide missions involving planes hitting important buildings.
+Nearly 3,000 people lost their lives that day as a result of three attacks where planes hit important buildings.

 Early on the morning of 9/11, four planes left their terminals but would never reach their intended destinations in California.
-Two crashed into the famous World Trade Center in New York.
-A third slammed into the Pentagon in Washington, DC.
+Two crashed into the famous World Trade Center twin towers in New York.
+A third slammed into the Pentagon in Washington, D.C.
 The fourth crashed in a field in Pennsylvania.

-Nineteen terrorists from Saudi Arabia and other Arab nations were reportedly financed by the al-Quaeda terrorist organization led by Osama bin Laden.
-It is believed the hijackers were getting revenge due to American support of Israel and our military action in the Middle East.
+Nineteen terrorists from Saudi Arabia and other Arab nations were reportedly financed by the al-Qaeda terrorist organization led by Osama bin Laden.
+It is believed the hijackers were motivated by revenge due to American support of Israel and military action in the Middle East.

 World Trade Center